shubhamdutta26/tidyplate/README.md

 The input xlsx or csv should be formatted in a specific way:

 - Top left corner must hold the name for that plate.
-- Column names should be: 1, 2, 3,…
+- Column names should be: 1, 2, 3, and so on and so forth.
-- Row names should be: A, B, C, …
+- Row names should be: A, B, C, and so on and so forth.
 - There must be an empty row between each plate.

 ## Example